 4) Snowflake data duplication Impact 4—Higher costs:

 The costs to identify, resolve, and prevent duplicate data can be quite high especially if done manually.
-These costs reduce the ROI on data initiatives.
+These costs diminishing the return on investment (ROI) for data initiatives.

 5) Snowflake data duplication Impact 5—Bad decision making:

-In Snowflake DISTINCT keyword is used in conjunction with the SELECT statement to retrieve only distinct (unique) values from a dataset.
-So by only selecting columns with the DISTINCT keyword, Snowflake returns only the unique records, eliminating any duplicates.
+keyword alongside the SELECT command to extract only distinct (unique) values from a dataset.
+So, by only picking columns with the DISTINCT keyword, Snowflake returns only unique records, removing duplicates.

 For example;

-Let's begin by creating a sample table and inserting some dummy data for testing purposes.
+Let's start by creating a sample table and inserting some dummy data for testing purposes.

 CREATE OR REPLACE TABLE STUDENT_RECORD (